ytixu/MNIST-autoencoders/README.md

 - PCL requires good latent representations to guarantee high performance for downstream tasks.
 - Adding noise the output of SDL can generate blurry or invalid digits.
 (This might get fixed by adding an adversarial component?)
+- In Dense+CNN the first dense layer mixes the digit image with the label information, thus important features in the digit image might be lost.
+Alternatively, 2chan-CNN stores the original image as a seperate channel, which can avoid such loss.

 ## Reference
 Yi Tian Xu, Yaqiao Li, David Meger, Human motion prediction via pattern completion in latent representation space, CRV 2019 (16th conference on Computer and Robot Vision). [project link](http://www.cim.mcgill.ca/~yxu219/human_motion_prediction.html?)